hudikhq/hoodik/README.md

 ### File storage

 Each user gets an RSA-2048 key pair on registration.
 The private key is stored encrypted with your passphrase — the server cannot read it.

+> ⚠️ **Store your private key somewhere safe** (e.g. a password manager).
+If you forget your password, the private key is the only way to recover your account and decrypt your files.

 When you upload a file:
 1. A random symmetric key is generated for the file (key size depends on the cipher).